ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   * Root selector `$` (used at the start of a query and in expressions)
   * Wildcard selector `[*]`
-  * Child selector `[<//PICKERS//>]`, where `<//PICKERS//>` is one or more of several //PICKER// types, which identify the nodes to select, separated by commas
+  * Child selector `[<//PICKERS//>]`, where `<//PICKERS//>` is one or more of several //PICKER// types, which match the nodes to select, separated by commas
   * Current item selector `@` (only valid in filter expressions)